Timeline of the COVID-19 pandemic in January 2020: 28 January

 Thailand confirms six more cases, bringing the total infected there to 14.
 Thailand's health minister, Anutin Charnvirakul, states that "we are not able to stop the spread" of coronavirus in the country.
 Singapore confirms two more cases, bringing the total infected in Singapore to seven.
 That was followed by a Hubei-related suspension from 29 January.
 Japan confirms three additional cases, bringing the total infected in Japan to seven, including a man who had never visited Wuhan.
 He was working as a tour bus driver and had driven a group from Wuhan earlier in January.
 Germany's first confirmed case, reported the previous day, had occurred in a German citizen who had not traveled to China.
 However, he had close contact with a visiting Chinese colleague who reported starting to feel ill during her return flight to Shanghai and she was diagnosed with a coronavirus infection after arriving in China.
 Germany confirmed three new cases, all of whom were coworkers of the first confirmed patient.
-France confirmed its fourth case, an elderly Chinese tourist who is in critical condition.
+France confirmed its fourth case, an elderly Chinese tourist in critical condition.

 The Brazilian Ministry of Health reports three suspected cases ongoing in three locations: Belo Horizonte (MG), Curitiba (PR), and São Leopoldo (RS).
 Canada reports a new presumptive case in British Columbia, a man in his 40s who had recently traveled to Wuhan bringing the total number to three.

 A UK-Chinese medical research paper reports a statistical model finding that "estimates suggest the actual number of infected cases could be much higher than the reported, with estimated 26,701 cases (as of 28 January 2020)."

 Scientists from The Peter Doherty Institute for Infection and Immunity (Doherty Institute) in Melbourne reported that they had successfully grown 2019-nCoV from a patient sample.

 A senior medical adviser at the Department of Veterans Affairs, Carter Mecher, wrote on the night of 28 January, in an email to a group of public health experts scattered around the government and universities.
 "The projected size of the outbreak already seems hard to believe."